sanworks/Bpod_Wiki/docs/module-documentation/index.md

 ## Module documentation
 Each module has three pieces of documentation.

-1. Hardware: located in Assembly > Modules, hardware specifications and the bill of materials required for construction.
+1. Hardware: located in Hardware > Modules, hardware specifications and the bill of materials required for construction.
-2. Serial interface: located in Modules > Serial Interfaces, USB/serial port communication specifications
+2. Serial interface: located in 'Serial Interfaces' above, USB/serial port communication specifications
-3. Plugin: located in Modules > Plugins, plugins/class/API for programmatic module interaction
+3. USB interface: located in MATLAB Software > Bpod Module APIs, plugins/class/API for programmatic module interaction via USB

-In most cases, configuration of a module at the start of a session involves the use of the plugin, while actions performed during a trial are triggered using serial messages from the state machine.
+In most cases, configuration of a module at the start of a session involves the use of the plugin, while time-critical actions performed during a trial are triggered using serial messages from the state machine.

 ## General explanation of module architecture